DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 ## P9c.
 Cauldron Room
 <span class="citation"><em>This scene takes place in Chapter 4, Area K56.</em></span>

-This area is largely as described in <span class="citation">K56. (p.
-Cauldron Room)</span>.
+This area is largely as described in <span class="citation">K56.
+Cauldron (p.
+72)</span>.
 However, replace the reference to “green-glowing wisps of steam" in this area’s description with “red-glowing wisps of steam."

 > [!lore]+ **The Cauldron**
 > The potion in the cauldron, when imbibed by a **zombie**, transforms it into a **zombie plague spreader**.
 Due to the enchantments layered into the potion by the witches, a **zombie plague spreader** created in this way is loyal first to Strahd, second to Rahadin, third to Strahd’s consorts, and last to the witches who created it.
 Unless ordered otherwise, the plague spreader attacks any non-undead on sight.